omdl/omdl.github.com/docs/physical.md

 *Keywords:* `#logical` `#physical` `#mandatory`

 URI to the workspace description of the previous design phase, i.e.
-- if in logical design phase, then con
+- if currently in logical design phase, then URI to document of conceptual phase
+- if currently in physical design phase, then URI to document of logical phase

 *Parent element:* `<workspace>`

-<dc:source>{HTTP-URI-TO-DOCUMENT-OF-THE-PREVIOUS-DESIGN-PHASE}</dc:source>

 ### `<widget>`